mtlynch/mtlynch.io/_retrospectives/2019-10-05-isitketo-month-9.md

 This was my longest article ever, at around 7,200 words.
 I've been writing it on and off since March, so it felt good to finally publish it.

 One thing I'm struggling with is finding an audience for my less technical posts.
 For posts about programming, it's easy to just share it on reddit and Hacker News, and if people like it, it gets attention.
-With posts about hiring [content writers](/hiring-content-writers/), [editors](/editor/), or [cartoonists](/how-to-hire-a-cartoonist/), I don't know of channels with an audience that's interested.
+With posts about hiring [content writers](/hiring-content-writers/), [editors](/editor/), or [cartoonists](/how-to-hire-a-cartoonist/), I don't know where to share them.

 ### Finish open sourcing What Got Done